 Objectives of the plan include enhanced code enforcement and well as increased fines or fees as well as coordination of efforts with the Iowa City Police and Fire Departments to identify building issues.
 The plan also supports rehabilitation or redevelopment of problem properties.
-Iowa City's Housing Inspection Divisionis working proactively with many landlords to ensure effective management of rental properties.
+Iowa City's Housing Inspection Division is working proactively with many landlords to ensure effective management of rental properties.
+Since 2016, these apartments have been successfully upgraded and maintained as high-quality rental apartments.